 For each award, five nominees and one winner is selected by the jury.

 At the end of year, the best films of each season are selected for our live screening.
-The second year's screening will take place from 14 to 16 September 2017 at cinema Bellevaux in Lausanne, Switzerland.
+The third year's screenings will take place from 12 to 15 December 2018 at cinema Bellevaux in Lausanne, Switzerland.